Skip to content

 The stream sends different event types:

-• connected - Connection established (includes connId, subscriptionType, protocol)
+• connected - Connection established (includes connId, subscriptionId, subscriptionType, protocol)

-• quota_exceeded - CU limit reached, connection will close
+• quota_exceeded - Credit limit reached, the connection closes right after (WebSocket close code 1008)

 See Setup & Connection for complete examples with error handling and reconnection logic.